skaderli/WaveBreaking/README.rst

 Index calculation:
 ~~~~~~~~~~

 Now the index calculation can be performed based on the identified contour lines.
 For the streamer index, the default parameters are taken from `Wernli and Sprenger (2007)`_ (and `Sprenger et al. 2017`_) and for the overturning index from `Barnes and Hartmann (2012)`_.
-Both index functions create a pd.DataFrame with the coordinates and some properties of the events.
+All index functions create a pd.DataFrame with the coordinates and some properties of the events.

 .. code-block:: python

         #calculate events
         wb.get_streamers(geo_dis = 800, cont_dis = 1500)
         wb.get_overturnings(range_group = 500, min_exp = 5)
+        wb.get_cutoffs(min_exp = 5)

         #access pandas.DataFrame
         wb.streamers
         wb.overturnings
+        wb.cutoffs

 Transform to Dataset:
 ~~~~~~~~~~